WYO131 2019 the Lite Edition

 Participants may help other participants with mechanical support, navigational assistance or by any other means.

-Each participant must have present at the event at least one support person to come get them should they need to abandon the event.
-WE WILL NOT COME GET YOU.
 YOU ARE RESPONSIBLE FOR YOU.
-If you break down on course you will need to call someone to come get you.
+Organizers will provide a shuttle from designated points on the course, otherwise if you break down on course you will need to call someone to come get you.
 Many areas on the course have little or no cell reception, therefore you may be walking to the nearest spot with cell reception.
 We will mark areas on your cue sheet that have good cell reception!
-The WYO 131 might possibly have a sag person that may be able to get you to the nearest checkpoint, but from there you will need to call your support person to come and get you!
+The WYO 131 might possibly have a sweep person that may be able to get you to the nearest checkpoint, but from there you will need to call your support person to come and get you!

 Support Crews/spectators are NOT allowed on course, except to pick up a rider who is abandoning the event.
 If a support crew vehicle is spotted on course for any other reason, their rider will be disqualified from the event.
 Providing support to a rider while on course goes against the self-sufficiency spirit of this event.
 It is unfair to other participants, and therefore will not be allowed.
 We also do not want a bunch of vehicles driving the course and disrupting the tranquility of the event!!
 PLEASE RESPECT THIS RULE!!